-The Teacher Industrial Partners’ Scheme (TIPS) organises placements for STEM teachers with engineering and technology employers.
+STEM Insight organises placements for STEM teachers with employers and universities.
 Financial support is available for teachers from state maintained schools to allow them to participate in the scheme.
-An ENTHUSE Award bursary of £1,400 will help schools cover the costs of supply cover.
-Apply here.
+An ENTHUSE bursary will help schools cover the costs.

 Be Free Range